StefanIvemo/vwan-playground/README.md

 ## Deployment

 The template is built using the target scope `subscription`.
-Create a new subscription deployment using your favorite Azure command line tool and sit back and relax.
+To deploy the playground create a new subscription deployment using your favorite Azure command line tool and sit back and relax.

 ### Pre-reqs

 Before you deploy the VWAN Playground there are some prerequisites that you need to look into.

-#### Config files
+#### Config file

 The template is dynamic and will deploy different environments depending on which config file is being used for your deployment.
 Available configs are: